The-Achievers-Team/ArchKatas2022/ADRs/RBAC.md

 1. Complexity: Maintaining multiple roles may result in increased complexity.

-2. Stale policies: Access control policies will need to be kept upto date, everytime we add/delete a microservice from the backend (which won't be that often).
+2. Stale policies: Access control policies will need to be kept upto date, everytime we add/delete a microservice/API from the backend (which won't be that often).

 Justification: Access control based on roles is an absolutely essential security feature for our application since we need to support multiple types of users as mentioned above.